geerlingguy/mac-dev-playbook/README.md

 > Note: If some Homebrew commands fail, you might need to agree to XCode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.

+## Overriding Defaults

+Not everyone's development environment and preferred software configuration is the same.

+You can override any of the defaults configured in `default.config.yml` by creating a `config.yml` file and setting the overrides in that file (e.g. create a customized list of `homebrew_installed_packages`).

-## Included Applications / Configuration
+## Included Applications / Configuration (Default)

 Applications (installed with Homebrew Cask):